Manipulating Content: The SlingPostServlet

 @DefaultValue

 The @DefaultValue suffixed parameter may be provided to set a property to a default value should no value be provided in the actual parameters.
-Same as for normal paramaters, the @DefaultValue parameter may have multiple values to create multi-valued properties.
+Same as for normal parameters, the @DefaultValue parameter may have multiple values to create multi-valued properties.

 Example: Set the text property to a default value if the user does not provide one: